websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 1. Connecting Liferay to Elasticsearch

-## Elasticsearch and Connector Versions
+## Finding Compatible Elasticsearch and Connector Versions

 The [compatibility matrix](https://www.liferay.com/documents/10182/246659966/Liferay+DXP+7.3+Compatibility+Matrix.pdf) shows the latest supported Elasticsearch component versions for each Liferay version.
 The Elasticsearch server and the connector to Elasticsearch are required components.